OpenRockets/web-dev-error-solutions/errors/nextjs/next-js-middleware-handling-not-found-errors-for-dynamic-routes/README.md

+# 🐞 Next.js Middleware: Handling `Not Found` Errors for Dynamic Routes

 This document addresses a common issue developers encounter when using Next.js Middleware with dynamic routes:  handling `404 Not Found` errors gracefully.
 Middleware runs before a request reaches your page, and if it throws an error, it can be difficult to prevent a full application crash and instead return a proper 404 page.